WincentyB/UCIHarProject/CodeBook.md

 Following are the most significant variables used in the r script:

-colNames     - names of columns names from file features.txt
+colNames     - columns names from file features.txt
 m_std_colNames    * - columns names restricted to mean and std
 activity_l     - activity names